Skip to main content

 The relationship between sleep and testosterone is also defined by what happens to its antagonist hormone cortisol.
 Cortisol, the body’s primary stress hormone, follows a diurnal rhythm that is the inverse of testosterone’s.
 Its levels are lowest during the initial hours of sleep and rise through the night, peaking just after you wake up to promote alertness.

 Sleep deprivation throws this delicate balance into disarray.
-Insufficient or fragmented sleep is perceived by the body as a significant stressor, activating the Hypothalamic-Pituitary-Adrenal (HPA) axis and leading to elevated levels.
+Insufficient or fragmented sleep is perceived by the body as a significant stressor, activating the Hypothalamic-Pituitary-Adrenal (HPA) axis and leading to elevated cortisol levels.

 In essence, the stress state induced by poor sleep actively works against the production of testosterone.
 A successful sleep intervention, therefore, provides a dual benefit ∞ it optimizes the conditions for LH release during SWS while simultaneously lowering the suppressive influence of excess cortisol, creating a far more favorable biochemical environment for hormonal synthesis.